 - a.
-Employment Figures - KC employs approximately 360 full-time employees.
-This is a combined total between the Kilgore and Longview campuses. - KC employs approximately 300 part-time employees between the two campuses.

-b.
-Student Enrollment and Population

-- Kilgore College has a student enrollment of approximately 5600 based on fall 2013 census date figures.
-Roughly, 4400 will attend on the Kilgore Campus and 1200 on the Longview Campus. - Student, Faculty, and Staff estimated population present at any one time on campus both day and night:
+Employment Figures - KC employs approximately 320 full-time employees.
+This is a combined total between the Kilgore and Longview campuses. - KC employs approximately 300 part-time employees between the two campuses. - b.
+Student Enrollment and Population - Kilgore College has a student enrollment of approximately 6,114 based on fall 2023 enrollment figures. - c.
+Geographical Locations - The Kilgore campus for KC is located at the southwest corner of the intersection of South U.S. Highway 259 Business and Houston Street in Kilgore, Texas.

-Kilgore Campus - Day: 2500 persons

-Kilgore Campus - Night: 550 persons

-Longview Campus - Day: 750 persons

-Longview Campus - Night: 350 persons

-c.
-Geographical Locations

-The Kilgore campus for KC is located at the southwest corner of the intersection of South U.S. Highway 259 - Business and Houston Street in Kilgore, Texas.
 The campus is bordered by older neighborhoods on the south, east, and west.
 These neighborhoods are made up of older single-family homes with some apartments and multi-family dwellings.
 Retail businesses border the north.
-The campus is bisected by South U.S. Highway 259 - Business running north and south.
+The campus is bisected by South U.S. Highway 259 Business running north and south.
 Forty-two buildings are located on the approximately 84 acre main campus.
 There are four residence facilities on this campus which make up eleven of the forty-two buildings on campus.
 The R.E.
 St. John Stadium Field House and the Health Science Facility at Laird Hospital are two of the forty-two buildings.

-- The KC Longview campus is located at the southeast corner of the intersection of South High St. and West South St. and approximately 11 miles northeast of the Kilgore campus.
+The KC Longview campus is located at the southeast corner of the intersection of South High St. and West South St. and approximately 11 miles northeast of the Kilgore campus.
 The campus is bordered by a mix of older neighborhoods and small businesses on the south, east, and west.
 The neighborhoods are made up of older single-family homes with some apartments and multi-family dwellings.
 Retail businesses and downtown border the north.
-Five buildings are located on the approximately 9.5 acre main campus.
-There are no residential facilities on this campus. - The Police/Fire Training Facility is located on approximately 51 acres at 1810 Rusk County Road 174E approximately 2 miles east of U.S. Highway 259.
+Five buildings are located on the approximately 9.5-acre main campus.
+There are no residential facilities on this campus.

+• Police/Fire Training Facility is located on approximately 51 acres at 1810 Rusk County Road 174E approximately 2 miles east of U.S. Highway 259.
 Six buildings are located within the confines of this facility.
 There are no residential facilities on this property.